haiku/website/content/guides/building/get-source-git.md

 git config --global user.email "john.doe@developers.com"
 ```

-On Mac OS X, you must set the following option in order to avoid problems with the unicode representation of filenames:
+<p>On Mac OS X, you must set the following option in order to avoid problems with the unicode representation of filenames:</p>

 ```sh
 git config core.precomposeunicode true
 ```

 <h4>Build Tools:</h4>
-The &lt;login&gt;@ is only needed if your currently logged in username doesn't match your git.haiku-os.org username.
+<p>The &lt;login&gt;@ is only needed if your currently logged in username doesn't match your git.haiku-os.org username.</p>

 ```sh
 git clone ssh://<login>@git.haiku-os.org/buildtools
 ```

 <h4>Haiku:</h4>
-The &lt;login&gt;@ is only needed if your currently logged in username doesn't match your git.haiku-os.org username.
+<p>The &lt;login&gt;@ is only needed if your currently logged in username doesn't match your git.haiku-os.org username.</p>

 ```sh
 git clone ssh://<login>@git.haiku-os.org/haiku
 ```

-Finally, install the <a href="https://review.haiku-os.org/Documentation/user-changeid.html">Gerrit hooks to generate Change-Ids</a>.
+<p>Finally, install the <a href="https://review.haiku-os.org/Documentation/user-changeid.html">Gerrit hooks to generate Change-Ids</a>.</p>

 <h4>Switching from anonymous to developer access</h4>
 <p>Just got commit access to Haiku?
 Congratulations!
 You don't need to checkout the sources again.
 Instead you can update your existing copy of the source to use the commiter access.
 Just change the remote URL:</p>